Photon Propagation through Axion Clouds around Magnetized Compact Objects: Time Delays and Polarimetric Signatures: Theoretical Framework

-The dynamics of the coupled photon--axion system follow from the stationary-action principle.
-Varying eq.~\eqref{L2gen} with respect to $A^\mu_f$ and $a$ yields the linearized equations governing probe propagation on top of the magnetized axion background.
+The dynamics of the coupled photon--axion fluctuations follow from the stationary-action principle.
+Varying eq.~\eqref{L2gen} with respect to $A_f^\mu$ and $a$ yields the homogeneous linearized equations governing probe propagation on top of the prescribed magnetized axion background.

 Variation with respect to the gauge field gives

 whereas variation with respect to the axion fluctuation yields